 Disclaimer Notification

-If you try to edit a transaction that is part of a recurring donation series, then a disclaimer appears at the bottom of the window.
+If you try to edit a transaction that is part of a recurring donation series, a disclaimer appears at the bottom of the window.
 The disclaimer reads: “This transaction is part of a recurring gift series.
 Only this transaction will be changed.”
 This means that the changes made are not universal and they affect only the current transaction.

 Change Log